-Sometimes responsive ads, whether it’s for search, display, or discovery campaigns, they can get messy pretty quickly.
+Sometimes responsive ads, whether it’s for search, display, or Google Ads discovery campaigns, can get messy pretty quickly.
 They require many assets to be added such as headlines, descriptions, photos, videos, and logos and it’s hard to really tell what really works and what doesn’t.
 This is where the Asset Report in Google Ads steps in to help you out.

-Have you ever wondered what headlines perform the best?
-Or what photo doesn’t work well in your responsive ad?
-Being able to find these details can immensely help you improve the quality of your responsive ads and their performance just by replacing the low-performing assets with new better ones.
+Identifying these details can immensely help you improve the quality of your responsive ads and their performance just by replacing the low-performing assets with new better ones.

 This is how to check the individual performance rate for each asset: